 Creating a new Slide Master from scratch is not always the optimum solution because duplicating an existing one can be a better option, especially if the changes you want to make are fewer.
-Whichever option you choose, do follow one of the simple procedures listed below:
+For each option you choose, do follow one of the simple procedures listed below:

 Figure 1: Slide Master View

-- With the default Slide Master selected (highlighted in red within Figure 1, above), press the Ctrl+D keyboard shortcut -- this will duplicate the selected Slide Master, thus creating a new one, as shown in Figure 2 below.
+- With the default Slide Master selected (highlighted in red within Figure 1, above), press the Ctrl+D keyboard shortcut.
+This step duplicates the selected Slide Master, thus creating a new one, as shown in Figure 2 below.

 Figure 2: Duplicate Slide Master

 Explore our PowerPoint Keyboard Shortcuts and Sequences Ebook that is updated for all PowerPoint versions.